-- a.
-Denial of procedural guarantees - b.
-Significant and relevant new information that was not available at the time of the hearing - c.
+- 1. Denial of procedural guarantees - 2.
+Significant and relevant new information that was not available at the time of the hearing - 3.
 Unduly harsh or arbitrary findings or sanctions.

 Appeals submitted that do not have sufficient grounds in one of these areas will be denied.